 In any state, it is highly illegal to drive under the influence of marijuana as it is a big risk to you and other drivers on the road.
 As for Ohio, driving while high is penalized under the same scrutiny as driving while drunk.
 Therefore, you should always be smart and responsible when consuming marijuana and never be afraid to take advantage of public transportation or ride-sharing apps.

-Due to the fact that driving across state lines puts you into federal jurisdiction, crossing state lines is illegal on a federal level.
+Since driving across state lines puts you into federal jurisdiction, crossing state lines is illegal on a federal level.
 While many states are working on legalizing driving across state boundaries, there have been no laws put in place as of now.
 Therefore, just like every other state, driving across Ohio state borders is illegal and will lead to federal penalties if caught.

 Under Ohio law, personal cultivation of any kind is prohibited.
 Therefore, no matter your reason or your age, it is illegal to grow marijuana in your home.
 Medical marijuana users must purchase any of their marijuana products through state-licensed medical dispensaries while in Ohio.